jigarborad/jigarborad/README.md

 From the basics of programming to building sophisticated machine learning models, my coding adventure has been filled with exciting milestones.
 I thrive on solving complex problems and turning innovative ideas into reality.

 ### What I'm Excited About
-- 🔭 **Current Projects**: Enhancing my Python skills and solving LeetCode challenges.
+- 🔭 **Current Projects**: Working on RAG Poject.
+Enhancing my Python skills and solving LeetCode challenges.
 - 🌱 **Learning**: Cutting-edge NLP techniques and advancements in machine learning.
 - 🧩 **Challenges**: Always ready to tackle new coding puzzles and explore innovative ML solutions.